A list of 90+ medieval names from noble courts, knightly orders, common folk, Celtic regions, and Viking settlements.

 Héloïse

-The brilliant scholar whose tragic love affair with the philosopher Peter Abelard produced some of medieval literature's most passionate correspondence.
-Her intellectual accomplishments rivaled any male scholar of 12th-century Paris.
+A noted scholar whose tragic love affair with the philosopher Peter Abelard produced some of medieval literature's most passionate correspondence.
+Her letters show the range of her learning in 12th-century Paris.

 Theodora

-Though rooted in the Byzantine tradition, this name was used across medieval Europe and recalls Empress Theodora who rose from humble origins to become one of the most influential rulers in history.
-She championed women's rights and religious reform.
+Though rooted in the Byzantine tradition, this name was used across medieval Europe and recalls Empress Theodora, who rose from humble origins to imperial power.
+She is remembered for political skill and religious policy.

 Guinevere